 If you are preregistering online, we accept PayPal as well as all major credit cards (Visa, MasterCard and American Express).
 You can also send your payment by mail; we accept certified cheques and money orders.

-For those paying at the door, we accept Canadian cash, Interac debit, credit cards and travelers cheques.
+For those paying at the door, we accept Canadian cash and all major debit and credit cards.

 Any payments by PayPal or credit card will be automatically converted to Canadian currency.
 Cash, cheques and money orders must be in Canadian funds only.